 The sinister link between emotional labour and rape culture

+But that work goes beyond domestic life.
 When women are catcalled by strangers, for example, they are thrust into a situation where they must immediately decide how respond.

 "Are you going to say something?
 Are you going to be quiet?
 Smile?
 Keep walking?
 Because if you make the wrong choice it could mean your life," said Hartley.